François Mitterrand: Prisoner of War: 1940–1941

-François Mitterrand was at the end of his national service when the war broke out.
+Mitterrand was near the end of his national service when the war broke out.
 He fought as an infantry sergeant and was injured and captured by the Germans on 14 June 1940.
 He was held prisoner at Stalag IXA near Ziegenhain (today part of Schwalmstadt, a town near Kassel in Hesse).
 François Mitterrand became involved in the social organisation for the POWs in the camp.
 He claims this, and the influence of the people he met there, began to change his political ideas, moving him towards the left.
 He had two failed escape attempts in March and then November 1941 before he finally escaped on 16 December 1941, returning to France on foot.
 In December 1941 he arrived home in the unoccupied zone controlled by the French.
-With help from a friend of his mother he got a job as a mid-level functionary of the Vichy government, looking after the interests of POWs.
+With help from a friend of his mother, he got a job as a mid-level functionary of the Vichy government, looking after the interests of POWs.
 This was very unusual for an escaped prisoner, and he later claimed to have served as a spy for the Free French Forces.